-Our new Energy, Water and Carbon Management Plan approved 2018 builds on our significant progress in carbon reduction to ensure we can achieve our objective of a scope 1 and 2 81% reduction by 2030 and work towards net zero carbon by 2038 in line with the Greater Manchester carbon reduction strategy.
-Environmental sustainability is a core element of the ambitious University Campus Masterplan, launched in the last year.
-Central to the plans is an energy strategy that takes a major step towards a zero carbon future, while providing high quality spaces for residential, teaching, research and commercial uses that are cost-effective to run.
+In 2018 a new Energy, Water and Carbon Management Plan was approved which has built on our significant progress in carbon reduction to further progress towards our objective of a scope 1 and 2 81% reduction by 2030.
+We are currently developing our Net Zero Carbon Plan which will detail how we will work towards net zero carbon by 2038 in line with the Greater Manchester carbon reduction strategy.

+Environmental sustainability is a core element of the ambitious University Campus Masterplan.
+Central to the plans is an energy strategy that takes a major step towards a zero-carbon future, while providing high quality spaces for residential, teaching, research and commercial uses that are cost-effective to run.
 University of Salford buildings will undergo refurbishment to make them highly energy efficient, with maximum potential for renewable energy generation.